iree-org/iree-test-suites/onnx_models/README.md

     pytest --runxfail
     ```

-* Run tests in parallel using https://pytest-xdist.readthedocs.io/en/stable/:
+* Run tests in parallel using https://pytest-xdist.readthedocs.io/
+  (note that this swallows some logging):

     ```bash
     # Run with an automatic number of threads (usually one per CPU core).